jamiels/twinkle-chain/README_RUN.md

 Run the deployNodes Gradle task to build four nodes with our CorDapp already installed on them:
-- Unix/Mac OSX: ./gradlew deployNodes
+- Unix/Mac OSX: ./gradlew clean deployNodes
 - Windows: gradlew.bat deployNodes

 Start the nodes by running the following command from the root of the cordapp-example folder: